tsnellgrove/dark_castle3/doc/to_do.md

 - wizards_tower
 - dungeons

+*** INTERPRETER ENHANCEMENT ***
+- Interpreter enhancements:
+	- noun synonyms (list in place of base_name)
+	- verb synonyms (attribute of Class?
+Should verbs associated with obj???)
+	- enable "take all", "drop all"
+	- randomize frequent responses (e.g. "in your spell book you see...")
+- re-institue remove() verb for Garment; 'take' as synonym

+*** STORY IDEAS ***
+- link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)

+*** ARCHITECTURE ***
+- What would a decoupled, micro=services based DC look like?
+What are the consumers / providers?

 *** NEW PUZZLE IDEAS ***
 Misc:
 - for light sources:
 	- "(providing light)" in inventory; also is a condition (on)
 	- can move into a dark room, but can't open a container in the dark
 - Randomization feature like the spinning room in Zork 2 ?
-- re-institue remove() verb for Garment; 'take' as synonym
-- link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)
-- Interpreter enhancements:
-	- noun synonyms (list in place of base_name)
-	- verb synonyms (attribute of Class?
-Should verbs associated with obj???)
-	- enable "take all", "drop all"
-	- randomize frequent responses (e.g. "in your spell book you see...")
+- Physics puzzles - see-saws, pulleys, and ceterfugal force

 - for Liquid: fill & pour
 - for FlamableItem: light & burn (e.g. matches)
 - PaperItem: burns; also, if writing, ink runs and becomes unreadable